I am a great lover of notebooks. I have an entire drawer, plus a lot of desk space, dedicated to them. And I probably use a notebook a day.

 It was a standard, almost boring yet fun, account of life.
 I have several.
 One for each year of university – the fresher’s wristband, night out tickets, leaflets and various student ephemera and also others for holidays, trips and family.

-To me, there are two types of Dream Journal.
-The first is a standard journal where you recount your latest dreams – like Stella Gibson off The Fall – or a dream journal of a collection of Hopes and Dreams.
+To me, there are two types of dream journals.
+The first is a standard journal where you recount your latest dreams – like Stella Gibson off The Fall – or a dream journal of a collection of hopes and dreams.
 I have the latter.

 There is a writing page, a poetry page, a graduate page, a page about beauty etc. It is a creative physical account of my hopes and dreams which I occasionally dip in and out of.

-I used to have a Wall of Weird in all of my university dorm rooms which held quotes, dreams, and images of things that inspired me or I loved, from my favourite chocolate bar wrapper to post it of possible futures!
+I used to have a Wall of Weird in all of my university dorm rooms which held quotes, dreams, and images of things that inspired me or I loved, from my favourite chocolate bar wrapper to posts of possible futures!
 I’ve just moved these walls into a journal instead.

 An easy one to realise.
 A planner made entirely to fit my personality and planning preferences.
 It is a great way to experiment and have fun, letting the creative juices flow.
 It is also a great way to get organised!

-Notebooks literally for notes!
-From To-Do lists, wish lists, brain dumps and story ideas.
+Notebooks are literally for notes.
+From To-Do lists, wish lists, brain dumps, and story ideas.
 I have a small yellow notebook by my bed ready for me to write in should I have a moment of writing genius, or I hear a quote or I think of something I need to do or buy in the morning!
 Very useful for catching those 2-second thoughts we all have.

 For those more artistic people, notebooks are great for having around to doodle in!
 Whether you use it on a train, in a classroom, whilst waiting for a meeting or you’re bored at home.
 Sometimes all of us need that notebook that you can just go mad in and not give a damn if it doesn’t look pretty or aesthetically organised – no one has to see it!